getify/You-Dont-Know-JS/types & grammar/ch4.md

 -----

-Let's set aside those messy details and go back to an earlier, simplified explanation: if either or both operands to `+` are a `string` (or become one with the above steps!), the operation will be `string` concatenation.
-Otherwise, it's numeric addition.
+Let's set aside those messy details and go back to an earlier, simplified explanation: if either operand to `+` is a `string` (or becomes one with the above steps!), the operation will be `string` concatenation.
+Otherwise, it's always numeric addition.

 **Note:** A commonly cited coercion gotcha is `[] + {}` vs. `{} + []`, as those two expressions result, respectively, in `"[object Object]"` and `0`.
 There's more to it, though, and we cover those details in "Blocks" in Chapter 5.